Posted by Katrina Vuong on 11 November 2019 01:03 PM

 How to make a Digital Object Identifier (DOI) in LabArchives

 To create a DOI for some content in your notebook, right-click that item in the Notebook Navigator and click "DOI".
-To create a DOI for a single entry, click the gear icon on the entry toolbar and click“DOI”.
-You can also select DOI in the page tools.
+To create a DOI for a single entry, click the gear icon on the entry toolbar and click “DOI”. x

 To show the content of this page, folder or entry in its current state, select “This page/entry/folder as it exists now.”
 To share the most updated version of this content select “the most recent version of this page/entry/folder.”